This guide applies to Microsoft Outlook 2010 for Windows. The screenshots shown here were taken using Windows 7.

 - Incoming mail server: For POP3, this is mail.plus.net, for IMAP this is imap.plus.net

 - User name & Password: Use the username and password for this email address (I don't know what these are)

 Click Next when you've finished entering these details.

-Click the Send/Receive button and your email will be downloaded to your Inbox.
+Click the Send/Receive button (it's at the top left side of the Outlook 2010 window as shown in the image below) and your email will be downloaded to your Inbox.